Azure Data Lake Storage

 ### Add Azure Data Lake resource

-In your AppHost project, call `AddDataLake` on an `IResourceBuilder<AzureStorageResource>` to add a Data Lake resource:
+In your AppHost project, call `AddDataLake` (or `addDataLake`) on an Azure Storage resource builder to add a Data Lake resource:

 ```csharp title="C# — AppHost.cs"